-This is my old setup. as you can see, the cables running down the wall aren’t doing anyone a favor.
+This is my old setup.
+As you can see, the cables running down the wall aren’t doing anyone a favor.

 Start out with drawing out a 2-1/8″x4″ box on top behind the TV and at the bottom by your outlet.
-Be sure to be between booth of the wall studs when picking your location.
+Be sure to be between both of the wall studs when picking your location.

 Use theses covers and brackets found in the electrical isle of your local hardware store.
 The orange bracket has the flaps that specifically attaches to the drywall without the need of a stud.

-install the top, then bottom.
+Install the top, then bottom.

 Screw both screws with a Phillips head to open and tighten the flaps to make the bracket sit nearly flush with the drywall.